 Hike along the Shark River and over boardwalks.

-- Shorter: for 2.9 miles, use this route but skip the Pine Hills loop section
+- Shorter: for 2.6 miles, skip the Pine Hills loop section.
+Noted below.

 - Even shorter: Bridge Loop: .4 mile, Cedar Loop: 1.2 miles, Hidden Creek: 2 miles